Search

 From Why DuckDB

 DuckDB contains a columnar-vectorized query execution engine, where queries are still interpreted, but a large batch of values (a “vector”) are processed in one operation.
 This greatly reduces overhead present in traditional systems such as PostgreSQL, MySQL or SQLite which process each row sequentially.
 Vectorized query execution leads to far better performance in OLAP queries.
-See more on Columnar vs. Row-bases vs Vector-based
+See more on Columnar vs. Row-based vs Vector-based

 It ships as an amalgamation build - a single giant C++ file (SQLite is a single giant C file).
 And it’s also backed up by some strong computer science.
 It’s by the academic researchers behind MonetDB and includes implementations of a bunch of interesting papers: